wfeng5-stat6250/course_questions_wiki/README.md

 ```
 - Answer (IW): The above program use *POINT* option to access 5th observation and the new output will produce the dataset work.getobs5 that contains values for manager and payroll variables for the 5th observation from company.usa dataset.

+[Chapter 12 Question 5]
+-Question (SK): What if the the same name variables have different value ?
+Will merging work in this case?
+-Answer (SK): If you have variables with the same name in more than one input data set, values of the same-named variable in the first data set in which it appears are overwritten by values of the same-named variable in subsequent data sets.

 ## Chapter 13 Questions
 \[Chapter 13, Problem 5\]
  - Question (IW): How do you convert a numeric date, eg: 01032020 to a SAS date?